grassmik/governance-events/README.md

-# GC-Events
+# GC-Events-Sample

-The GC-Events project provides an application that renders some amazing charts showing Information Server events statistics.
-It uses the [IBM Message Hub](https://console.ng.bluemix.net/catalog/services/message-hub) to communicate with an Information Server Kafka client.
+The GC-Events-Sample project provides a sample application that renders some amazing charts showing Information Server events statistics.
+The statistics are gathered by an Events Kafka client sample deployed on the Information Server side.

 ## What you'll need